techidaily/site-windows11/source/_posts/chronicle-of-windows-seven-enduring-traits-in-the-new-era-of-11.md

  It could originally also be accessed through a link in the Start Menu.
 This, and a more modern style, are practically the only things that have changed.
 The Run Dialog was and still is a very useful tool for Windows users.

- Be sure to check out the[essential Windows Run commands](https://www.makeuseof.com/tag/windows-run-commands-cheat-sheet/) for tips on how to use this tool.
+ Be sure to check out the [essential Windows Run commands](https://www.makeuseof.com/tag/windows-run-commands-cheat-sheet/) for tips on how to use this tool.

 ## 3\.
 Disk Management